What you need to look for when buying a pump for your rainwater tank

 A typical installation

 A rainwater tank pump is typically positioned at ground level, next to the tank.
-The water exits the tank from the bottom of the tank and flows straight into the pump. (insert an image) The pump is usually close to the house.
+The water exits the tank from the bottom of the tank and flows straight into the pump (see RHS image at top of page).
+The pump is usually close to the house.

 A NOT SO typical installation

 - The water tank is a long way from the house.

 - The pump is positioned higher than the water source.

 - The pump needs to suck water up from an underground tank.

 - The pipe has many elbows and bends.

 If the above ‘NOT SO Typical installation’ is the case, you will need a self priming pump.
 On this website, I have displayed the “Self Priming Pumps” in their own category to make this selection easier for you.